mstahv/VaadinTetris/README.md

  would be much smaller and only the changes would need to be sent.
 Still the game is playable, even over mobile GSM network.

 The example also was an example for Geographical load balancing in a webinar by Vaadin and Amazon about AWS Route 53.
+If you playt this game from a different continent, where it is served, it may be bit sluggish.
+In the webinar we deployed it to multiple continents -> making the app good globablly.

 The origin of the example is in a talk by Sami Ekblad in "Vaadin and HTML5" in JavaDay Riga, November 2011.
 ![Screenshot](https://raw.githubusercontent.com/mstahv/VaadinTetris/master/vaadin-tetris.png)